What Makes a Great Manager?

 There is evidence to suggest that this is the case.
 So, if we can choose to be happier, and happiness can improve how successful people are at work, then finding ways to be happy at work becomes an important task for any manager.
 What makes a great manager?
 Perhaps it’s the realisation that happiness is not just good for you, it’s good for business!

-In thinking about happiness we also consider areas such as stress management and general well-being issues.
+In thinking about well-being we also consider areas such as stress management and general well-being issues.
 What makes a great manager?
-As John Ruskin said in one of our favourite happiness quotes:
+As John Ruskin said in one of our favourite quotes:

 Ensuring we develop healthy bodies and minds, and balanced approaches to work and life is critical for everybody.
 Understanding and dealing with these issues is therefore an essential element of good management.